mel-project/bridge-sol/README.md

 ## API

+### stakesHashes(bytes32 keccakStakesHash) returns (bytes32 blake3StakesHash)

+This getter function should be used to check if a particular stakes has already been submitted and stored via `verifyStakes()` so you don't waste gas submitting it again.

+* `keccakStakesHash`: the keccak256 hash of a stakes bytes array

+---

 ### verifyStakes(bytes stakes) returns (bool)

 This function is used for hashing a stakes byte array using blake3 and storing it in contract